eagle-ai/eagle-ai.github.io/introduction.md

 * Insights is for correlating alerts with raw data for user to explore root causes.

-Depending on data source, data integrations may use pull or push methods to stream data into Eagle platform, for example HDFS audit log can be pushed by logstash, but Hive query log can be pulled by Hive Integration application.
+Depending on data source, data integrations may use pull or push methods to stream data into Eagle platform, for example HDFS audit log can be pushed by logstash, but Hive[^HIVE] query log can be pulled by Hive Integration application.

 ### Key Qualities